-Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Children
+Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Their Children

-Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Children
+Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Their Children

 A week ago, Yeni Gonzalez was in an immigration detention center in Arizona more than 2,000 miles from her children.